bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 But if OP CHECKSIG does not verify, then we have a 0, and then we have 0 OP CHECKSQUENCEVERIFY.
 And The question is, would it then mean that without a valid signature, we would be able to spend it without delay?
 Well, it doesn't, because OP CSV has some weird consideration where a transaction can never actually be spent with a zero sequence because it's doing greater than and not greater equals.
 But just reading the script, nobody would know.
-So this is something where we are still figuring out what the stack ought to look like and whether we want to optimize for minimal cost or whether we want to optimize for legibility.
+So this is something where we are still figuring out what the spec ought to look like and whether we want to optimize for minimal cost or whether we want to optimize for legibility.
 I guess that is kind of the perennial debate within Bitcoin's script.
 Maybe simplicity will make things simpler.
 One would hope.
 But, no idea.
 It's, it's still kind of up in the air.
 And I do hope that maybe some of you will also add your input to it on the spec discussion.

 So this, of course, is a situation where we weren't able to provide the pre-imagined time, and so the original person that offered the HTLC wants to spend it again because it never went through and there we have quite trivial one-to-one matching of what the script looked like before taproot and what it's going to look like after taproot.
 So nothing really all that complicated to get big into there.
 And yeah, I really think that the script path spence are not the difficult part of taproot.